 You must restart the web application container in which AM runs to apply these configuration changes.

 A. The cookie domain defaults to the full FQDN to avoid invalid cookie domains in scenarios where it is difficult to determine what the cookie domain should be (for example, on a site such as eu-west-1.compute.amazonaws.com).
 This is mentioned in: OPENAM-9363 (Can not log in when reverse proxy in front of OpenAM) and OPENAM-9378 (OpenAM 13.5 now defaults to using FQDN as cookie domain).

 Without the amlbcookie, even if you do have another method of stickiness (such as IP based or other cookie mechanism), there is much less guarantee that the user will return to the server they originally authenticated on.
 This is especially true if your sessions last for a moderate amount of time and the other stickiness mechanism has expired in between the user accessing the server; it is possible your users could end up stuck to a non-authoritative server.

 If the user hits a non-authoritative AM server, that server will need to cross-talk to the authoritative server.
 Therefore the cost of not using the amlbcookie for load balancing is increased load on CPU, network and memory.

-If you have client-based sessions, you do not need to configure the load balancer for session stickiness as discussed in: Choosing Where to Store Sessions.
+If you have client-side sessions, you do not need to configure the load balancer for session stickiness as discussed in: Choose where to store sessions.

 A. If the load balancer simply passes all requests straight through to AM (that is, TCP load balancing is occurring), the load balancer is unable to inspect the encrypted HTTP traffic and therefore does not use the amlbcookie.
 You can mitigate this by terminating SSL at the load balancer (or before) and then either pass the request as HTTP to AM or use a new SSL connection (HTTPS) between the load balancer and AM.